ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 (1) Alchemy's enhanced features

-Alchemy's free private RPC endpoint provides a complimentary suite of custom tools.
+Alchemy's free private RPC endpoint provides a complimentary suite of proprietary tools.
 These include a custom-built Ethers.js SDK (which is a superset of the Ethers.js Provider library) and enhanced APIs such as NFT, Transfers, and Notify APIs.

 (2) Alchemy's hosted Optimism nodes